realworldaihub/tokengen2/README.md

 - **Liquidity Lock**: Lock LP tokens for a specified duration to build trust
 - **Auto-DEX Listing**: Automatically create trading pairs after successful presales
 - **Referral System**: Earn rewards by referring others to token sales
+- **Custom Token Metadata**: Add logos, descriptions, and links to your tokens
 - **Emergency Withdraw**: Withdraw funds from active sales with a small penalty
 - **Airdrop Tool**: Send tokens to multiple addresses in a single transaction